jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

       (iii) in the case of the Police of New Zealand, the Commissioner of Police; and (iv) in the case of the New Zealand Defence Force, the Chief of Defence Force; and (v) in the case of an Office of Parliament, the head of the office concerned
-  - **community law centre** means a community law centre within the meaning of section 85 of the Legal Services Act 2000 that is providing community legal services under a contract entered into by the Legal Services Agency pursuant to section 87 of that Act
+  - **community law centre** means a community law centre within the meaning of section 93 of the Legal Services Act 2011 that is providing community legal services under a contract entered into by the Secretary for Justice pursuant to section 94 of that Act
   - **company** means a company within the meaning of the Companies Act 1993
   - **complaint** means a complaint under section 132
   - **complaints service** means a complaints service established under section 121